 Many of these development options simply would not have been available to healthcare providers pre-pandemic.
 Availability of suitable sites, mixed with the funding challenge, meant that healthcare infrastructure often moved at a snail’s pace.

-Mark Rowe, Principal at Penoyre & Prasad, a trading division of Perkins & Will, notes that despite being thrust into crisis mode, the healthcare sector is abundantly displaying the resilience, fortitude and commitment that have made it such a point of pride for Britons.
+Mark Rowe, Managing Principal of the Architecture Studio at Perkins & Will, notes that despite being thrust into crisis mode, the healthcare sector is abundantly displaying the resilience, fortitude and commitment that have made it such a point of pride for Britons.
 Snail’s pace progress has been overhauled, as a result.
-Even in acute care settings where, for instance, the Healthcare Infrastructure Plan (HIP), which aims to deliver a long-term rolling five-year programme of investment in health infrastructure, is being rolled out “at pace”.
-And so, alongside the significant potential for primary care development and repurposing in town centres, these aspirations are driving some of the momentum for change.
+This is the case even in acute care settings where, for instance, the HIP, which aims to deliver a long-term rolling programme of investment in health infrastructure, is being rolled out “at pace”.
+Alongside the significant potential for primary care development and repurposing in town centres, this aspirational, ‘can-do’ mindset is driving some of the momentum for change.

 “Clearly bandwidth is a concern at a time like this, but – to the credit of leadership figures throughout the healthcare community – the rollout and implementation of the Health Infrastructure Plan is happening apace and the pandemic has been an accelerating force, if anything.”

 Todrick agrees.
 The need-for-speed is never more acute than in the midst of a crisis.